Table of Contents

 This is because seeing the correct data can tell you a lot about what is working in a business, what is not, and what needs to be done.

-Twitter used data to solve an onboarding problem it faced early on in its life.
+Twitter (now known as X) used data to solve an onboarding problem it faced early on in its life.

 Twitter found out that a new sign up will likely become a core user if it follows 30 or more people.

-Following this, Twitter started to focus on suggesting new users an option to import contacts in order to hit this number.
+Following this, Twitter started to focus on suggesting new users an option to import contacts to hit this number.

 How to apply this growth hacking strategy for your startup?